open-contracting-extensions/government-procurement-agreement/docs/gpa.md

 # Annotated Revised GPA

 This document annotates selected parts of the GPA, with details on how to publish the information using OCDS in a way that is consistent with the rules of the GPA.
-It is intended for a policy audience.
+It is intended for both policy and technical audiences.

 ## [Article VII](https://www.wto.org/english/docs_e/legal_e/rev-gpr-94_01_e.htm#articleVII) Notices